EtiennePerot/kozo/README.md

     * Each child of the `system` block is a Node block.
 Its name determines the Node's name.
 Each Node block contains Node-specific information.
         * `privateKey` is a (preferrably absolute) path to the private key of the Node.
 Note that this file should only be valid on the Node in question, i.e. only the Node being described should have such a file.
 As such, it is entirely possible to have the same `privateKey` value for all Node blocks, as long as each Node has its own private key saved at that location on its filesystem.
         * `publicKey` is the contents of the public half of `privateKey`.
 Since all Nodes need to know this information, it is provided directly into the configuration file, as opposed to being pointed at by a path.
+        * `selfToOthersConnectPolicy`: Connection policy for connections going from this node to other nodes.
+See the Connection policies section for more info.
+        * `othersToSelfConnectPolicy`: Connection policy for connections going from other nodes to this node.
+See the Connection policies section for more info.
         * `roles` is a list of Role blocks.
             * Each child of the `roles` block is a Role block, containing Role-specific information.
 Its name determines the Role's name.
 Role names need not be unique across Nodes, but should be unique among a single Node.
 All Role blocks accept the following configuration options, on top of Role-specific ones:
                 * `type`: *Optional but highly recommended*.
 If specified, this must refer to the name of the Role module to use.
 If unspecified, the name of the Role is used as the name of the Role module to use.
 In the above example, `timer1` is a Role of type `timer`, whereas `cuckoo` is a Role of type `cuckoo`.